Starting a centre-based ECE service

 Make a list of equipment you plan to get.
 Many suppliers have catalogues and price lists available.

-Ensure that play equipment complies with New Zealand Safety Standards, for example the Supervised Early Childhood Facilities – Playground Equipment and Surfacing Handbook (NZS 5828.2:2006).
+Ensure that play equipment complies with New Zealand Safety Standards, for example the Supervised Early Childhood Facilities – Playground Equipment and Surfacing Handbook (NZS 5828.2:2006)(external link).

 Order all indoor and outdoor equipment (including tables, beds, display units, etc).
 Allow enough time for delivery and set up so that your service will be ready for the Ministry of Education’s licensing visit.
 Please note that the centre must be 'ready for children' before the Ministry will visit the site.
 This includes outdoor playgrounds being ready for use.